Marios Gavrilis

-Marios Gavrilis (born 19 December 1985 in Braunschweig, Germany) is a German actor who became internationally known for his portrayal of the antagonist Emmerich Voss in the 2024 action-adventure game Indiana Jones and the Great Circle.
+Marios Gavrilis (Braunschweig, 19 December 1985) is a German actor who became internationally known for his portrayal of the antagonist Emmerich Voss in the 2024 action-adventure game Indiana Jones and the Great Circle.

 Career

 Gavilis was a member of the ensemble at the Deutsches Schauspielhaus in Hamburg from 2010 to 2011.
 Further productions took him to the Schauspiel Frankfurt, the Staatstheater Mainz and the Theaterhaus Jena.

 After his studies, Gavrilis has worked as a voice actor with over 200 dubbing roles according to Deutsche Synchronkartei.
 These are mainly German dubbing works.
 He also works for advertising productions, radio dramas, audiobooks and video games.

 Personal life

 Gavrilis lives in Berlin and Los Angeles and has Greek and German citizenship.